rrivirr/rriv-documentation.github.io/hardware/board/programming-interface.md

 <img src="debug-pinout.png" alt="Programming Board" width="500"/>

-## Connecting the RRIV datalogger to a computer for firmware programming
+## Connecting the RRIV datalogger for programming

 1. Connect SWCLK, GND, SWDIO, RX, and TX from the programming board ot the RRIV datalogger using Dupont female-female connectors
 2. Ensure that both jumpers at CN2 on the programmer board are removed